-3.8.5.2 Construction-Related Air Quality Analysis
+3.8.5.2 General Conformity Analysis

-Construction-related emissions were calculated for ozone precursors (NOx and VOC), CO, PM10 and PM2.5 for two peak construction years (CY 2028 and CY 2029), as presented in Table 3.8-11.
+Construction-related emissions were calculated for ozone precursors (NOx and VOC), CO, PM10 and PM{2.5} for two peak construction years (CY 2028 and CY 2029), as presented in Table 3.8-12.
 Construction-related emissions are the appropriate source of emissions to compare with General Conformity Rule de minimis thresholds.
 Peak construction-related emissions were estimated in CY 2029 since demolition of the existing westbound structure, construction of the remaining temporary trestle, and the initial stages of construction for the eastbound bridge will occur within this calendar year.
-The analysis performed demonstrated that the NBB replacement portion of the NB-HCE Program does not exceed de minimis thresholds and, therefore, can be presumed to conform to the New Jersey SIP.
-The General Conformity applicability emission results spreadsheets is included in Appendix B: Air Quality.
+The analysis performed demonstrated that the emissions from the Proposed Action's construction do not exceed de minimis thresholds and, therefore, can be presumed to conform to the New Jersey SIP.
+The General Conformity applicability emission results spreadsheets is included in Appendix C: Air Quality.